alertbox/docsify-served/CONTRIBUTING.md

 ### Prerequisites

-In order to download necessary tools, clone the repo, and install dependencies via `npm`, you need internet access.
+In order to download necessary tools, clone the repo, and install dependencies, you need internet access.

 You'll need following tools: